-The Nokia N-GAGE was the first ever “gaming phone”.
+The Nokia N-GAGE was the first-ever “gaming phone”.
 It ran on Symbian and featured a rather unique design, whereby the keys were set out on the side of the display.

 The phone was designed in an attempt to lure away gamers from Nintendo’s Game Boy Advanced.
-The handset also included suppport for apps and also MP3, making it a true smartphone in every sense of the word.
+The handset also included support for apps and also MP3, making it a true smartphone in every sense of the word.

 On sale between 2003 and 2005, Nokia sold about three million units of this device.